A canvas as soft as steel

 Mobile friendly and informative

-The Upper Fort Garry website was initially designed to be a primarily educational resource.
-Pattern is working with the Friends of Upper Fort Garry to convert it to a comprehensive, user friendly guide to help visitors learn about Manitoba’s history.
+The Upper Fort Garry website was initially designed to be primarily an educational resource.
+Pattern is working with the Friends of Upper Fort Garry to convert the website to a comprehensive, user friendly guide in helping visitors learn about Manitoba’s history.

 The website provides visitors with maps and background information on Upper Fort Garry.
 An extensive library and Resources section offers an excellent collection of audio/visual media resources for research into the history of Upper Fort Garry and Manitoba.
 Archival imagery and links to further reading complete the experience.
 Pattern also helped plan and execute the installation of free public Wi-Fi at the park, which will be launched in the near future.

-Stunning visuals tell the story of the etched steel.
-Pattern documented the detailed construction and specialized installation of the Heritage Wall, providing a behind-the-scenes look at the making of the park’s key feature.
+Pattern documented the detailed etched-steel construction and specialized installation of the Heritage Wall, providing a behind-the-scenes look at the making of the park’s key feature.